hmteditors/furman_OmegaOneTwelve/Elias/Notes.md

 - The first letter of line urn:cts:greekLit:tlg0012.tlg001.e4:5.872 on urn:cite2:hmt:e4.v1:51r is in a similar hand to the other paragraph capitals, but it is black.
 For now, I have ruled it an outdent without rubrication.
 It begins a speech.
 (1/12/18)
 - The first letter of line urn:cts:greekLit:tlg0012.tlg001.e4:7.226 on urn:cite2:hmt:e4.v1:61v is in a similar hand to the other paragraph capitals, but it is black.
 For now, I have ruled it an outdent without rubrication.
 It begins a speech.
 (1/14/18)
 - Line urn:cts:greekLit:tlg0012.tlg001.e4:8.149 has been moved out of standard sequence to the bottom of urn:cite2:hmt:e4.v1:68v.
 I am unsure how to handle the line enumeration.
 (1/14/18)
-- There are three images of urn:cite2:hmt:e4.v1:90v.
-(1/22/18)
-- There are three images of urn:cite2:hmt:e4.v1:103v.	urn:cite2:hmt:e4img.2017a:e4_139 is an unusable image.
-(1/22/18)
-- There are three images of urn:cite2:hmt:e4.v1:120v.
-(1/29/18)
 - The brackets around urn:cts:greekLit:tlg0012.tlg001.e4:16.58-16.59 and urn:cts:greekLit:tlg0012.tlg001.e4:16.61-16.62 are faded and should be reexamined.
 (3/8/18)
-- There seems to be a folio missing from the image inventory.
-The full page images jump from line 544 to line 629, but in the margins of image for 143v, I can clearly read ἀεικίσσωσι, which is in urn:cts:greekLit:tlg0012.tlg001.e4:16.545.
-(3/8/18)
 - urn:cts:greekLit:tlg0012.tlg001.e4:18.33 is out of expected order on urn:cite2:hmt:e4.v1:158r.
 It appears at the end of the page after urn:cts:greekLit:tlg0012.tlg001.e4:18.38.
 (3/12/18)
 - There is a color shift on page urn:cite2:hmt:e4.v1:174v.
 (3/13/18)
 - urn:cts:greekLit:tlg0012.tlg001.e4:20.447 is out of sequence and appears at the bottom of urn:cite2:hmt:e4.v1:177v.
 (3/13/18)
 - urn:cts:greekLit:tlg0012.tlg001.e4:21.385 is out of sequence and appears at the bottom of urn:cite2:hmt:e4.v1:183v.
-(3/13/18)
-- There is a third missing image in book 22.
-The images jump from urn:cts:greekLit:tlg0012.tlg001.e4:22.232 to urn:cts:greekLit:tlg0012.tlg001.e4:22.311 from 190v to 191r.
-The missing lines can be read in the image margins of 190v.
 (3/13/18)